ChainlinkResources/docs/source/includes/goldmine/_network_nodes.md

 ]
 ```

-This endpoint retrieves the logs for the specified Node.
+This endpoint retrieves paginated logs for a network node.

 ### URL Parameters

 Parameter | Description
 --------- | -----------
-id | id of the network
+id | id of the `Network`
-nodeId | The ID of the specified Node
+nodeId | the id of the `NetworkNode`

-## Delete a Specific Node
+## Undeploy Network Node

 ```shell
 curl -i -XDELETE \